saadsalmanakram/Stacks/README.md

 ## **License**

-There is no license on this, the idea is to learn, feel free to do whatever you guys like!!!
+There is no license on this, the idea is to learn, feel free to do whatever you guys like!

 ---